collection of footballer's receivables in turkey

 • Lawsuit for the Annulment of Objection and General Courts

 Regardless of the reasons for the objection to execution proceedings, the creditor needs to provide documentary evidence to continue the proceedings.
 The lawsuit for the annulment of objection is filed in general courts.
 If the objection is found unjust and in bad faith, the court may award an execution denial compensation not less than 20% of the debt.
 If the court decides to lift the objection, the execution proceedings become final.
-You can review our page titled DEBT ENFORCEMENT IN TURKEY’ for the execution procedure in Turkey.

 If no objection is raised to execution proceedings or if the objection is lifted or annulled by the court, the execution proceedings become final.
-Following this stage, an application is made to the execution office for the collection of footballer’s salaries, and seizure procedures can begin for the collection of debts.
+Following this stage, an application is made to the execution office for the collection of footballers’ receivables, and seizure procedures can begin for the collection of debts.
 This process involves seizing the assets of the debtor club with the aim of collecting the debt.

 This process offers an effective way to collect debts within the legal dimension of football activities.
 Footballers and clubs can use extrajudicial execution proceedings to protect their rights and collect their debts.

-FOOTBALL-SPECIFIC SEIZURE METHODS FOR COLLECTING FOOTBALLER’S DEBTS
+FOOTBALL-SPECIFIC SEIZURE METHODS FOR COLLECTING FOOTBALLERS’ OUTSTANDING PAYMENTS IN TURKEY

 • Sponsor Companies and Notices: Sending seizure notices to sponsor companies to collect debts arising from sponsorship agreements is another frequently employed practice.
 In this way, clubs can seize funds from sponsor companies’ accounts.